 A digital marketing campaign is an online marketing strategy put forward by a brand or company to drive engagement, conversions, traffic, or revenue for growing their leads.
-The campaign ties in with the overall goals of the organization.
+The campaign ties in with the overall goals of the organisation.

 A company’s online marketing strategy to implement a marketing strategy across various digital channels offering an opportunity for customers to get associated with the product and service is a digital marketing campaign.